Young people in employment

 • Does the employment rate of young people with disability vary for First Nations people and non-Indigenous Australians?

 The data in the graph and the table below show the proportion of young people (aged 15–24) with disability in the labour force who are employed, by Indigenous status.
-In 2018, 76% of young non-Indigenous people with disability in the labour force were employed.
-Data for young First Nations people could not be published due to low sample numbers.
+In 2022, 82% of young non-Indigenous people with disability in the labour force were employed.
+Data for young First Nations people could not be published due to small sample numbers and to protect confidentiality.

 Source: Australian Bureau of Statistics – Survey of Disability, Ageing and Carers (SDAC) | Data source overview